 The Sony HT-S350's stereo frequency response is sub-par.
 It lacks a lot of sub-bass and detail in the treble, making it muddy and dark-sounding.
 Its low-frequency extension (LFE) is very high and won’t be great for experiencing the deep thump, punch, and rumble of bass-heavy music genres or movies and games.
 However, this soundbar has an always-on surround sound like some other Sony’s soundbars, which causes sub-par stereo performance.
-On the upside, there are also a few audio modes that can help the overall performance, but the standard one is disappointing.

 The soundstage while listening to the Sony HTS350 is decent.
 It sounds to be a tad bit larger than the bar, but this is probably due to the always-on surround mode.
 The focus of the soundstage is great and objects are easy to pinpoint, but the always-on surround makes those objects a bit stretched in the soundstage.

 The Sony HTS350 can get loud and will be suitable for large rooms and slightly crowded environments.
 However, when pushed to its maximum volume, there are some pumping and compression artifacts in the bass range.
 This will be mostly noticeable on bass-heavy music.